Tanmay0903/Text-Encryption-Tool/README.md

 There's no installation necessary for this web-based tool.
 Simply download or clone the repository and open index.html in a web browser.
 Contributing

+**Contribution**

-Contributions are welcome!
-If you have suggestions, improvements, or bug fixes, feel free to open issues or pull requests.
+Contributions and improvements to this project are welcome.
+Feel free to fork the repository, make changes, and submit pull requests.

-License
+**License**

 This project is licensed under the MIT License - see the LICENSE file for details.